Ircama/hostp2pd/README.md

 Autonomous on demand|`activate_persistent_group: False`, `activate_autonomous_group: False`, `dynamic_group: False`|P2P Group Formation using on-demand Autonomous GO Method, configuring a non-persistent autonomous group activated upon the first connection: *hostp2pd* uses `p2p_connect` to setup the first session, while all subsequent connections are managed through WPS enrolment.
 Once created, the related virtual network interface will be kept active.
 Authorization process is always needed and generally slow (especially the first time, when the group formation is required on the GO).
 Autonomous|`activate_persistent_group: False`, `activate_autonomous_group: True`, `dynamic_group: False`|P2P Group Formation using Autonomous GO Method, configuring a non-persistent autonomous group at startup (using `p2p_group_create`); all connections are managed through WPS enrolment.
 The related virtual network interface will always be active.
 Authorization process is always needed.
 Persistent on demand|`activate_persistent_group: True`, `activate_autonomous_group: False`, `dynamic_group: True`|Negotiated persistent group.
 To setup the first session, *hostp2pd* uses `p2p_connect ... persistent or persistent=<network id>`, depending on the existence of a valid persistent group in *wpa_supplicant* configuration file).
 The authorization process is only performed the first time (slow), than all reconnections are pretty fast and fully automated by *wpa_supplicant*.
 With this setting, the P2P Client is able on demand to automatically restart the P2P-GO group on the UNIX system and then connect to this group without WPS enrolment.
 So, after the P2P-GO group is saved to the P2P Client, any subsequent reconnection of the same client is not mediated by *hostp2pd*; the only task of *hostp2pd* is to enrol new clients, in order to allow them to locally save the persistent group.
 The related virtual network interface is activated only on demand and then kept active.
 Persistent|`activate_persistent_group: True`, `activate_autonomous_group: False`, `dynamic_group: False`|The persistent group is autonomously activated at program startup.
 If the persistent group is predefined in *wpa_supplicant.conf*, it is restarted, otherwise a new persistent group is created.
 The virtual network interface is kept constantly active.
 The authorization process of a P2P Device is only performed the first time (if the persistent group is not saved in the peer), through WPS enrolment technique; after the persistent group data is saved to the P2P Device, all reconnections of the same device are fast and automatically done without WPS enrolment (so not mediated by *hostp2pd*).
 The creation of the persistent group is done via *p2p_group_add persistent*.
-If a persistent group is already (e.g., manually) defined in *wpa_supplicant* (and this is the suggested method), it is reinvoked via *p2p_group_add persistent=n*.
-If a persistent group is not defined in *wpa_supplicant* and if the *network_parms* list exists in the *hostp2pd* configuration, the persistent group is created with the parameters set in the *network_parms* list, that is used to automatically create and save the network profile (`mode=3` and `disabled=2` are automatically added and so they are not required in the *network_parms* list); if also this configurtion parameter is not set, the persistent group is created with the default parameters set by *wpa_supplicant*.
+If a persistent group is already (e.g., manually) defined in *wpa_supplicant* (and this is the suggested method), it is re-invoked via *p2p_group_add persistent=n*.
+If a persistent group is not defined in *wpa_supplicant* and if the *network_parms* list exists in the *hostp2pd* configuration, the persistent group is created with the parameters set in the *network_parms* list, that is used to automatically create and save the network profile (`mode=3` and `disabled=2` are automatically added and so they are not required in the *network_parms* list); if also this configuration parameter is not set, the persistent group is created with the default parameters set by *wpa_supplicant*.

 Using an autonomous GO for a non-persistent group, the passphrase and SSID are automatically created by *wpa_supplicant* (using random strings) and the related settings should not be modified.
 A persistent group can be either manually or automatically created.